Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Primitive Embodied Data Paving the Way Towards Scalable Embodied Learning

-Another notable design choice in $\mathcal{D}_{\text{prim}}$ is that the full robot arm--including the base and joint structures--is meant to be visible in the field of view, in contrast to cropped, end-effector-only frames common in prior datasets.
+\textbf{Full-Arm Shotting Facilitating Learning-Based Embodied World Simulator} \quad Another notable design choice in $\mathcal{D}_{\text{prim}}$ is that the full robot arm--including the base and joint structures--is meant to be visible in the field of view, in contrast to cropped, end-effector-only frames common in prior datasets.
 This enables the diffusion model to internalize soft physical constraints such as reachability, joint limits, and spatial feasibility during prediction.

 This holistic visual representation, combined with multi-view observations, allows the world model to function as a \textbf{learning-based generative simulator}.
 By observing the same robotic action from multiple calibrated viewpoints, the model learns a more robust and view-invariant latent dynamics space, where transitions are consistent across perspectives.
 This enables the model to implicitly align action effects across views with natural language descriptions, capturing 3D spatial relationships and occlusion patterns without explicit geometric supervision.
 As a result, the model not only simulates plausible future states but also generalizes better to novel viewpoints and scene configurations--key properties of a reliable, data-driven simulator.